Ibezito Ogbonna: Personal life

-Ogbonna was a fan of hip-hop music, appreciating artists like 50 Cent, Tupac Shakur and Jay-Z. One of his brothers was a footballer in Nigeria.
-His favorite footballer was Zinedine Zidane, also he was a fan of AC Milan and Real Madrid.
+Ogbonna is a fan of hip-hop music, appreciating artists such as 50 Cent, Tupac Shakur and Jay-Z. One of his brothers was a footballer in Nigeria.
+His favorite footballer is Zinedine Zidane, and he is a fan of AC Milan and Real Madrid.

-In May 2021, Ogbonna's apartment from Ashdod where he was living with his wife and two daughters was hit by a missile fired from Gaza.
+In May 2021, Ogbonna's apartment from Ashdod, where he was living with his wife and two daughters, was hit by a missile fired from Gaza.
 He was hospitalized following minor injuries, saying:"I am extremely lucky to be alive after this rocket was fired and it's third time lucky for me after being involved in a car crash and a horrible robbery incident in Nigeria".